 What is Florida Family Child Care Home Association?

 FFCCHA is a statewide non-profit 501(C)(3) professional organization.
 Membership is open to all regulated family child care providers, parents, and advocates of quality care.
-We promote professional growth by hosting an annual statewide conference, hold quarterly meetings with training sessions, and publish a newsletter, which includes a parent’s page.
+We promote professional growth by hosting an annual statewide conference, hold quarterly meetings with training sessions, and publish a newsletter.
 Some of the training, conference workshops, and publications are also available in Spanish.
-We offer provider scholarships for National Association for Family Child Care (NAFCC) national accreditation, our annual conference, Leadership Summit, and in-service training.
-This year we are offering registration scholarships to the 2014 NAFCC conference in Orlando, Florida.
+We offer provider scholarships for National Association for Family Child Care (NAFCC) national accreditation, our annual conference, annual Leadership Summit and in-service training.
+Conference registration scholarships deadline is extended to May 16, 2016 – APPLY now!
+Our annual General meeting is June 26 at the conference.
+The next quarterly meeting and training will be in August in Ocala, FL.